| |

 over the three years ending 2005, increased a further

-17 per cent in 2006 to touch a record $647 billion (Chart
+17 per cent in 2006 to touch a record $647 billion

-among the developing countries have chose to make advance
+have chose to make advance repayments of debt owed

-repayments of debt owed to official creditors, especially
+to official creditors, especially the IMF and the

-the IMF and the World Bank.
-Overall, principal repayments
+World Bank.
+Overall, principal repayments to official

-to official creditors exceeded disbursements by $70
+creditors exceeded disbursements by $70 billion in

-billion in 2005 and $75 billion in 2006.
-In the event
+2005 and $75 billion in 2006.
+In the event there has

-and influence of these institutions, especially the
+of these institutions, especially the latter.
+However,

-than matched the reverse flows to official creditors.
+the reverse flows to official creditors.

 Chart